magisterquis/sshdropper/README.md

 * Heartbeat messages via DNS queries
 * Drops and runs a payload

-This was written to showcase go for a talk entitled "Malware in Go" at BSidesDC 2019.
+This was written to showcase go for a talk entitled "Hands-On Writing Malware in Go" at BSidesDC2019.
 While it would probably work in some real environments, it is probably not the worm you're looking for.
 Move along.

 Configuration
 -------------